5G Flexible Numerology – Defining What It Is and Explaining Why You Should Care

 5G has so many promises it’s difficult to tell how they all can be achieved.
 From extreme data download speeds, to self-driving automobiles, to IoT devices monitoring over many years.
-One of the key enablers for these to happen is the flexible numerology recently defined in 3GPP Release 15.
+One of the key enablers for these to happen is the flexible numerology defined in 3GPP Release 15.
+This standard defines different numerologies for millimeter-wave (mmWave) and frequency range 1 (FR1) frequencies, with larger sub-carrier spacing for higher frequencies.
 I find this part of 5G fascinating and think it will be a key part of 5G to support a wide range of frequencies and scheduling for many diverse services.

 The top five features of 5G flexible numerology are: